aurorabaylessedwards/Coding_Exercise/README.md

 Additionally, you will need git/github set up in PyCharm.
 This [video](https://www.youtube.com/watch?v=NhFRpFtiHec) is a great resource to walk you through the process of setting up git/github, additionally [PyCharm has some doccumentation on the process](https://www.jetbrains.com/help/pycharm/set-up-a-git-repository.html).

-To set up the project open PyCharm using the Anaconda Navigator.
+To set up the project, open PyCharm using the Anaconda Navigator.

 ![open_pycharm](/images/open_pycharm.png?raw=true "open PyCharm")